kaist-ina/BWA-MEME/README.md

 # Print version and Mode of compiled binary executable
 # bwa-meme binary automatically choose the binary based on the SIMD instruction supported (SSE, AVX2, AVX512 ...)
+# Other modes of bwa-meme is available as bwa-meme_mode1 or bwa-meme_mode2
 ./bwa-meme version

 # For bwa-meme with mode 1 or 2 see below